taralshah99/ai_email_dossier_agentic_ai/README.md

 # Email Dossier Creator - React Frontend

-A React.js frontend for the Email Thread Analyzer and Product Dossier Creator application, designed to match the functionality of the original Streamlit interface.
+A React.js frontend for the Email Thread Analyzer and Client Dossier Creator application, designed to match the functionality of the original Streamlit interface.

 ## Features